 \subsubsection{\textbf{RE in the Scientific Field}}

-In the scientific domain, in order to minimize the time invested in the scientific literature search, researchers have proposed to extract the relations of scientific articles automatically.
-To facilitate researchers understanding of scientific context, \citeauthor{Augenstein2017SemEval2T} \shortcite{Augenstein2017SemEval2T} proposed the SemEval task for extracting keyphrases and the corresponding relations between them in the scientific texts. \citeauthor{Luan2018InformationEF} \shortcite{Luan2018InformationEF} proposed a semi-supervised learning framework for scientific RE. \citeauthor{Luan2018MultiTaskIO} \shortcite{Luan2018MultiTaskIO} developed a unified framework SciIE for extracting entities, relations, and coreference in scientific documents. \citeauthor{hou2019identification} \shortcite{hou2019identification} constructed the scientific leaderboard for extracting four items from NLP papers, i.e., task, dataset, metric, and score.
-It benefits the community in keeping track of interesting scientific results. \citeauthor{Eberts2019SpanbasedJE} \shortcite{Eberts2019SpanbasedJE} proposed a transformer-based joint RE model based on SciERC. \citeauthor{jain2020scirex} \shortcite{jain2020scirex} created the SciREX dataset for the document-level N-ary relation extraction from scientific articles.
-As shown in Figure~\ref{fig:n_ary}, the key challenge is to detect the target triplets residing in multiple modalities, including paragraphs and tables of the document. \citeauthor{zhuang2022resel} \shortcite{zhuang2022resel} proposed hierarchical retrieve-and-selection model to extract N-ary triplets. \citeauthor{kruiper2020layman} \shortcite{kruiper2020layman} introduced the semi-open RE task to comprehend the most significant relationships that govern the central concepts in the document. \citeauthor{Viswanathan2021CitationIELT} \shortcite{Viswanathan2021CitationIELT} proposed CitaionIE for 4-ary document-level scientific RE.
-Different from previous works solely considering the content of the paper, CitaionIE further leverages the citation graph of referential links, which shows the paper’s place in the broader literature. \citeauthor{Magnusson2021ExtractingFK} \shortcite{Magnusson2021ExtractingFK} built SciClaim knowledge graph with entities, relations, and attributes.
+In the scientific domain, in order to minimize the time invested in the scientific literature search, researchers have proposed methods to automatically extract the relations of scientific articles automatically. \citeauthor{Augenstein2017SemEval2T} \shortcite{Augenstein2017SemEval2T} proposed the SemEval task for extracting keyphrases and the corresponding relations between them in the scientific texts. \citeauthor{Luan2018InformationEF} \shortcite{Luan2018InformationEF} proposed a semi-supervised learning framework for scientific RE. \citeauthor{Luan2018MultiTaskIO} \shortcite{Luan2018MultiTaskIO} developed a unified framework SciIE for extracting entities, relations, and coreferences in scientific documents. \citeauthor{hou2019identification} \shortcite{hou2019identification} constructed a scientific leaderboard for extracting four items from NLP papers, including task, dataset, metric, and score.
+This benefits the community in keeping track of interesting scientific results. \citeauthor{Eberts2019SpanbasedJE} \shortcite{Eberts2019SpanbasedJE} proposed a transformer-based joint RE model based on SciERC. \citeauthor{jain2020scirex} \shortcite{jain2020scirex} created the SciREX dataset for the document-level N-ary relation extraction from scientific articles.
+As shown in Figure~\ref{fig:n_ary}, the key challenge is to detect the target triplets residing in multiple modalities, including paragraphs and tables of the document. \citeauthor{kruiper2020layman} \shortcite{kruiper2020layman} introduced the semi-open RE task to comprehend the most significant relationships governing the central concepts in the document.
+Different from previous works solely considering the content of the paper, CitaionIE further leverages the citation graph of referential links, showing the paper’s place in the broader literature. \citeauthor{Magnusson2021ExtractingFK} \shortcite{Magnusson2021ExtractingFK} built a SciClaim knowledge graph with entities, relations, and attributes.
 SciClaim contains both coarse-grained and fine-grained entity spans and relations from scientific claims.